Samuel Rothbort SOLD

 Rothbort's deep sense of New York as a city with 8,000 stories is seen in the multiplicity of people and buildings that interconnect on his canvas.

-The figure on the roof is another Rothbort stylistic element--representing his son--the painter Lawrence Rothbort who tragically pre-deceased his father and who is a figura in many of his father's works representing the artist unseparated from the metro environment with its tones, noise and masses of color.
+The figure on the roof is another Rothbort stylistic element--representing his son--the painter Lawrence Rothbort who tragically pre-deceased his father and who is a figura in many of his father's works.
+He represents the artist unseparated from the metro environment with its tones, noise and masses of color.
 Surely Rothbort would be pleased to know that the Alphabet City neighborhood, with its Avenues A, B and C, in his painting has resurrected itself with the energy of youth and is once again teeming and alive with artistic potential.